aws/aws-app-mesh-examples/walkthroughs/howto-ecs-basics/README.md

 - **What happened?**
   - Create Cloud Map PrivateDnsNamespace to support service-discovery
   - Create Cloud Map service for 'color' app under above namespace
-  - Update 'color' Fargate service to use Cloud Map service discovery instead of ALB.
+  - Update 'color' ECS service to use Cloud Map service discovery instead of ALB.
     - _Note that, this will remove the old 'color' service and create a new one.
 This is expected behavior because ECS does not allow updating a service with service-registry information._
-  - Update 'front' Fargate service to point to 'color' app's Cloud Map DNS name instead of ALB DNS name.
+  - Update 'front' ECS service to point to 'color' app's Cloud Map DNS name instead of ALB DNS name.
   - Cleanup
-    - _Delete old 'color' Fargate service and corresponding ALB_
+    - _Delete old 'color' ECS service and corresponding ALB_

 Now verify the above setup: